qsebring3930/cs2mulch/_pages/hash-linear.md

 empty, so we place the **Shrimp** in this location.

 {% include figure image_path="/assets/images/linear7.png" alt="this is a placeholder image" caption="Demonstration
-of separate chaining hash table algorithm." %}
+of linear probing hash table algorithm." %}

 The next card flipped *face-up* is the **Lemur**.
 This card hashes to **2**, but the **Shrimp** card is currently in this location.